-Here is where I show you guys that it’s possible to start your seeds, outside, in winter.
+Here is where I show you guys that it’s possible to start your seeds, outside, in the middle of winter.
 Not everyone has space to house flats of seedlings indoors (including us) so take advantage of your yard, fire escape, rooftop, whatever, to get a head-start on spring.

 1. First things first: You need to figure out what you want to grow.
 Then order or buy your seeds.
-We ordered ours from Baker Creek Heirloom Seeds.
-If you order from a seed catalog, please share your source in the comments!
+We ordered ours this year from Baker Creek Heirloom Seeds.
+If you order from a seed catalog, please share your favorite source in the comments below!

 3. Get your supplies together.
 Here’s what you’ll need:

-- Translucent water or milk (washed out) jugs or plastic 2-liter soda bottles
+- Translucent water or clean milk jugs or clean plastic 2-liter soda bottles

 - Utility knife